 Insurance can be tricky even for the most intelligent consumers!
+With the exception of University of Utah HMHI plans, we no longer accept insurance.
+Unless you have U of U HMHI (in which case, stop here this page doesn’t apply to you) you might be submitting a super-bill to your insurance plan and need some help navigating the system.
 Here are some new vocabulary words to help you sound like an insurance consuming genius in no time!

-Deductible: This is the amount you have to pay out of pocket, directly to your provider before your insurance begins covering your services.
+Out of Network Deductible: This is the amount you have to pay out of pocket, directly to your provider before your insurance begins reimbursing you for services you’ve paid for.
 How does your insurance know what you pay?
-You sly genius, you’re already picking up on it!
-Our billing assistant Gwen, aka organization ninja, sends over a bill to your insurance company.
-They assume, correctly, that you’ve paid your bills and are adulting at the highest of levels.
-Once you’ve met your deductible your insurance kicks in and starts paying a percentage of your services.
-You will likely still owe a co-pay for your future sessions.
+You sly genius, you’re already picking up on it.
+It’s because you’ve submitted your super-bill proving that you’ve paid your bills and are adulting at the highest of levels.
+Once you’ve met your out of network deductible your insurance will kick in and start reimbursing you (at a rate of their choosing) for your services.
+You’ll still pay us up front, submit your own bills and be responsible for doing the tango with your insurance company.

 Health Savings Account (HSA): This is a debit card that can only be used to cover health costs.
 We don’t make the rules and all agree that shopping is a form of therapy too, but your HSA card won’t work at your favorite store.
 All of the money you put in your HSA account is tax free and a great way to pay for therapy and save a little cash on taxes, who doesn’t like that deal?!

 EOB: This is a short way of saying, Explanation of Benefits.
 You’ve probably seen one of these before from your insurance company, you’ll be getting one in the mail from your insurance carrier that will account for your visits with us.
 If you can decipher the details on this statement (which I trust you can after learning all of these new vocabulary words!) you’ll be able to know: 1.
-Your copy amount.
-2. How much more you have to pay before your deductible is met.
-3. How much the insurance company has paid your provider.
-If you want to go to Mensa Insurance Understanding levels read the definitions for the codes on your statement.
+If you’ve met your out of network deductible yet, 2.
+If you will be getting a reimbursement from your insurance company for the amount you’ve spent for that particular session 3.
+Allowable Amount (this is how much money the insurance company reimburses for the services rendered).
+Often the EOB will accompany reimbursement checks which will account for the service you’re being reimbursed for.

 Finally, call your mom, your boss, or anyone else you want to impress and let them know you received a gold star in adulting today since you finished reading this page!